 Zabb-E-Lee means “very delicious” in Thai, so it’s no wonder why the best cooking class in Chiang Mai has been named after that phrase.

-As soon as class started, I knew I’d picked the right one.
+As soon as class started, we knew we’d picked the right cooking class in Chiang Mai.
 Anne’s bright smile and outgoing personality were contagious as she introduced herself and told us a little about what we’d be doing over the next few hours.

 The first thing we did was decide what meals we would be making.
 There were a lot of options to choose from!
 So after careful consideration, we all told her which appetizer, soup, stir fried meal, curry paste, and curry meal we wanted to make.

 Next, we were driven to the Ming Muang Market, a nearby market where Anne gets her ingredients from.
 She told us about the different vegetables and noodles we’d be using and also let us know some alternate ingredients we could use if we couldn’t find certain items once we got back home.
 We were also given a few minutes to wander and explore the market on our own.